Deflock

 Flock cameras may promise public safety, but in reality pose serious risks to you and everyone in our community, especially our immigrant neighbors who could be targeted by Immigration & Customs Enforcement (ICE).

-These ALPR (Automatic License Plate Reader) cameras collect data on every vehicle passing through U City, creating detailed location histories that can easily fall into the wrong hands.
+These ALPR (Automatic License Plate Reader) cameras collect data on every vehicle that passes a Flock camera in U City, creating detailed location histories that can easily fall into the wrong hands.

 This network of surveillance creates a climate of fear that prevents neighbors from accessing essential services, isolates families, and makes our entire community less safe.

-University City deserves actual investments in our safety, not surveillance tools that endanger our most vulnerable residents.
-The risk of ICE access means these cameras threaten the well-being of everyone who calls our community home.
+The risk of ICE accessing this data, along with the many other documented abuses and harms, means these cameras threaten the well-being of you and everyone who calls our community home.

-Flock cameras are sold as public safety tools for police but in reality function as invasive surveillance systems that collect massive amounts of data on you and your neighbors.
+Flock cameras are an invasive surveillance system that collect massive amounts of data on you and your neighbors.
+They are not about public safety, and cause real harm in communities.

 Frequently Asked Questions